leloykun/leloykun.github.io/content/ponder/steepest-descent-stiefel/index.md

 ![](grokking_results.png#center)

 We use the same training setup for grokking experiments on the Addition-Modulo-113 problem as in a previous [post on spectral clipping](../spectral-clipping/), with new dualizers and projection maps added.
 Following Prieto et al. (2025), we use a 2-layer MLP (plus Embedding and Unembedding layers) with 200 hidden units per layer.
 All matrix multiplications are done in `bfloat16` precision.

+We place our Embedding and Unembedding weights on the (scaled-)Oblique manifold and (scaled-)Row-Oblique manifold, respectively.
+We then vary the dualizer and retraction maps used in the linear layers and report the best median-steps-to-grokking across 64 random seeds.
+See figure above for the results.

 Interestingly, without weight constraints, models fail to grok within 1000 full-batch training steps.
 This is true for both the Muon optimizer and AdamW.
 However, with weight constraints, we were able to achieve grokking in 44 full-batch training steps, which we believe is SOTA.